-- A second contractor will arrive on site on October 1, to perform necessary road repairs.
+- A second contractor will arrive on site on Monday, October 1, to perform necessary road repairs.
 Sections of curb and pavement will be removed, realigned, and replaced.
-A concrete sidewalk and grass boulevards will be reconstructed on the west side of Wabasha Street.
+Concrete sidewalk and grass boulevards will be reconstructed on the west side of Wabasha Street.
 Road repair work will be completed in early November.
-Following these final repairs, the road will be re-striped and opened up to normal traffic.
+Following these final repairs, the road will be re-striped and opened to traffic.

 - Contractors are underway building the gabion wall.
 Please click here for pictures and detailed description of the construction process.

-Apologies for a longer lapse in reporting the progress on Wabasha Bluffs.
+Apologies for a longer lapse in reporting the progress on the Wabasha Bluffs.